Love Is In The Air: The Most Romantic Camino Spots

 Considered to be the medieval capital of Portugal, Coimbra on the Camino Portugues is famous for its UNESCO-listed university and its quaint cobbled streets.
 Coimbra was also where noble Ines de Castro and King Pedro de Portugal lived their forbidden love story against the wills of their powerful families back in the 14th century.
 Ines would be crowned queen by Pedro after her death.
 They are Portugal’s Romeo and Juliet and theirs is a tale of undying love.

 Forget Paris, Bordeaux is probably the most romantic place in the whole of France.
-Known as the Sleeping Beauty, La Belle Bordeaux is a treat for all the senses: explore the Quartier Saint Pierre in the heart of the old city, perfect for a romantic meal or just watch the world go by; admire the city’s impressive architecture from its medieval cathedral to the castle-like gates and mesmerising water mirror; take a boat trip down the Garonne River….
+Known as the Sleeping Beauty, La Belle Bordeaux is a treat for all the senses: explore the Quartier Saint Pierre in the heart of the old city, perfect for a romantic meal or just watch the world go by; admire the city’s impressive architecture from its medieval cathedral to the castle-like gates and mesmerising water mirror; take a boat trip down the Garonne River.
 Bordeaux is one of the main stops along the Camino route from Paris and Tours and also home to some of the best red wines in Europe, santé!

 Santiago de Compostela

-And of course we had to include Santiago de Compostela and its historic old town, inspiration for many Galician poets and writers.
+And of course, we had to include Santiago de Compostela and its historic old town, an inspiration for many Galician poets and writers.
 Wander its cobbled streets, cosy up in one of the many cafes tucked away in quaint little squares or go for an evening stroll in the Alameda Park, where you should test the acoustic bench, a favourite meeting point for couples since it was built in 1916.